 6. You will now see a list of disks installed on your PC (SSDs and HDDs grouped together).
 Under each disk, there’s also a list of partitions, as you had set them up.

 Each entry has a Properties button right next to it.
 Just make sure you click on the one next to an SSD, not a partition.

 7. Here are the details for my aging Samsung 960 EVO SSD.
-Under Drive health you can check the estimated remaining life.
+Under Drive health you can check the SSD estimated remaining life (works only for NVMe drives!).
 I lost 5% in 5 years, which is not bad.